-CBO: Republicans' AHCA Would Leave 23 Million More Uninsured
+GOP Health Plan Would Leave 23 Million More Uninsured, Budget Office Says

 More than half of that increase in the uninsured — 14 million — would come from reduced Medicaid enrollment.

-The CBO also notes that the AHCA could mean some Americans would buy coverage that doesn't cover "major medical risks."
+The CBO also notes that the AHCA could mean some Americans would buy policies that don't cover "major medical risks."
 Because of those policies' skimpy coverage, the CBO doesn't count those people as insured in this report.

-The Trump administration responded by saying it believes the CBO's numbers are incorrect.
+The Trump administration responded by saying it believes the CBO's numbers are unreliable.

 "History has proven the CBO to be totally incapable of accurately predicting how healthcare legislation will impact health insurance coverage," the White House said in a statement.